cstack/db_tutorial/_parts/part2.md

+---
-# Part 2 - World's Simplest SQL Compiler and Virtual Machine
+title: Part 2 - World's Simplest SQL Compiler and Virtual Machine
+---

 We're making a clone of sqlite.
 The "front-end" of sqlite is a SQL compiler that parses a string and outputs an internal representation called bytecode.